Monzo: 2017–present: Scaling up

 In August 2019, the company announced that it had inadvertently logged 480,000 customer personal identification numbers, making them accessible to Monzo's internal team of engineers.
 The issue arose because PINs were transmitted in the query string of a HTTPS request.
 That month the company also launched its loan products for customers.

-In March 2020, Monzo announced the creation of two business bank accounts for sole traders and small to medium sized businesses.
-In May, Blomfield announced that he was moving from CEO to president of the company and TS Anil would become the company's CEO.
+In March 2020, Monzo announced the creation of two business bank accounts for sole traders and small-to-medium sized businesses.
+This was followed by Monzo's first loan products for its personal current account customers in April 2020.

+In May 2020, Blomfield announced that he was moving from CEO to president of the company and TS Anil would become the company's CEO.
+He left the company in January 2021, citing personal pressures heightened by the coronavirus pandemic among other reasons.
-In July 2020, Monzo launched its new premium subscription service, Monzo Plus.
-Within the first month, the premium account had gained over 50,000 active users.

-In October 2020, Monzo launched its new top tier subscription service, Monzo Premium.
+In March 2023, the company announced that it had become profitable for the first time.
+The following year, Monzo was named to the 2024 CNBC Disruptor 50 list.

+Monzo reported its first annual profit of £15.4 million for the year ending March 2024, compared to a £116.3 million loss the previous year.
+The company also announced to open an office in Ireland to expand into Europe.
+Revenue more than doubled to £514.4 million due to increased lending and savings products, though provisions for loan defaults nearly doubled to £204 million.